HKC17/HKC17/README.md

 Backend Developer with 1+ years of experience specializing in building robust, scalable systems.
 I'm passionate about creating high-performance applications that solve real-world problems and optimize business operations.

-Currently working at **Treadbinary Technologies Pvt.
-Ltd.** as an Associate Consultant, where I develop and maintain backend services for enterprise-level platforms.
+Currently working as an **Associate Consultant (Backend Developer)**, where I develop and maintain backend services for enterprise-level platforms.

 ## 💼 Professional Highlights